apache/hudi/rfc/rfc-62/rfc-62.md

 We can quickly catch up the data distribution characteristics of the current hudi table through this part, which can be used to determine whether there is a small file problem or a data hotspot problem, etc.

 In addition, through data distribution and sample hudi keys, we can also use this information to help users choose the most appropriate index mode, for example:
 - If the hudi data is roughly evenly distributed, users can try using bucket index to improve upsert performance.
-- If the hudi key is monotonically increasing then users can try the bloom index
+- If the hudi key is monotonically increasing then users can try the bloom index.

-Of course, the behavior of the sample hoodie key is false by default for privacy reasons
+Of course, the behavior of the sample hoodie key is false by default for privacy concerns and sample values for hoodie_keys can be masked, only expose half length of them with heads and tails like `183*****832`